Skip to main content

 Appointments to make

-See your GP or midwife as soon as possible to confirm you are pregnant.
+Contact your GP or midwife as soon as possible to confirm you are pregnant.
 You can discuss the options available to you for antenatal or maternity care.

-Your GP can also register you for the Maternity and Infant Care scheme.
+Your GP can also register you for the Maternity and Infant Care Scheme.

 Your GP will refer you for your first hospital antenatal appointment and dating scan.

-Confirming your pregnancy with your GP
+Confirming your pregnancy with your GP (video)

 Physical changes